fineanmol/plant-tree/README.md

-🌳 Updated on Tue, 14 Oct 2025 21:14:45 GMT
+🌱 Updated on Wed, 15 Oct 2025 20:55:16 GMT

-> "Any fool can write code that a computer can understand."
+> "Before software can be reusable, it first has to be usable."